“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 The idea that we are not all the same, that we do not share the same values, and that we possess different modes of operation and thought processes seems to be disappearing from public discourse.
 The self has become the principal or even sole parameter of engagement, erasing the possibility of meaningful difference.
 In this context, interactions devolve into the assertion of individual perspectives at the expense of true dialogue.
 The complexity of the “other,” once considered essential to any meaningful exchange of ideas, is reduced to a mirror of the self, a reflection of one’s own beliefs, desires, and grievances.
 This reduction limits the potential for genuine intellectual growth, as difference is not merely disallowed but systematically erased.

-These recent emails, while initially perceived as critiques, offered me the chance to reflect deeply on these issues, reconsidering not only the structure of Leonardo Electronic Almanac (LEA) but also my own ethical, social, and personal thinking.
+These two emails, while initially perceived as critiques, offered me the chance to reflect deeply on these issues, reconsidering not only the structure of LEA but also my own ethical, social, and personal thinking.
 What values are we propagating as individuals, educators, and participants in academic institutions?
 Are we, in our own way, contributing to the fascistic structures that dominate this system?
 How can we implement radical change, and how do we generate true alternatives?
 These are the questions that arose in my mind, not merely because of the content of the criticism I received but as a result of its deeper implications for the future of academia, labor, and intellectual integrity.

 The Critique of Criticism